Patterned concrete also known as pattern imprinted concrete and concrete imprint is one of the newer types (as in 20 years or so) of driveway surface.

 - Features such as brick soldier borders and circles need to be printed first.

-The range of pattern imprinting colours is extensive.
+The range of colours and colour blends available for imprinted concrete is extensive.
 Most pattern imprinted driveways and patios are either in charcoal black which looks very good with patterns that have a cobble or block effect.
 Other patterns such as Ashlar slate provide a realistic natural look.

 Generally with pattern imprinted concrete installations – lighter colours look better on larger areas, whereas, darker colours work really well on smaller areas.